phagunbaya/cachey/README.md

-Phago Memo
+Cachey

-Phago Memo is a in-memory cache management nodejs tool with a tight schema validation.
+Cachey is a in-memory cache management nodejs tool with a tight schema validation.
 It does not need any dependencies on any of the database service.
 It can be used as a supplement for caching the objects and quering them in-memory.

 Features :
 - Store Object/List